leftlogic/ffconf/src/details/speaking.md

 We're taking you out for some dinner at [Bills Brighton](https://bills-website.co.uk/restaurants/brighton/).

 We'll come and pick you up at the hotel foyer at 7pm where, depending on weather, we'll walk through town to the restaurant.
-If it's driving raining (something that's ever so uncommon in the UK…), we'll sort out a cab and head down together.
+If it's driving rain (something that's ever so uncommon in the UK…), we'll sort out a cab and head down together.

-If you have any specific dietary requirements (that you've not told us about already), please let us know as soon as possible so that we can make sure the restaurant accommodates you.
+The restaurant has good range of vegan and non-vegan options (the link above lets you filter by dietary requirements in the menu).

 ## Conference day